scenarioo/scenarioo-format/scenarioo_object_model.md

 ## Open Points / To be defined

  * What characters should we allow in ID fields?
-    * I think since it is a breaking release anyway, we can live with the fact that all old URLs will not be valid anymore on next release (or @adiherzog what do you think?)
+    * Since it is a breaking release anyway, we can live with the fact that all old URLs will not be valid anymore on next release
-       * therefore I propose to only allow characters that can be used without problems in URLs without encoding them for `id` fields.
+       * Therefore we will only allow characters that can be used without problems in URLs without encoding them for `id` fields: A-Za-z0-9-_ that's it.
+       * all other characters will have to be sanitized by the libraries somehow (to be defined).
+       * To still support all old URLs, we could introduce a redirect filter for those requests where unallowed characters are in the requests

  * To be consistent, also the usual objects should now get an `ìtems` field, shouldn't they?
-       * No, I think this is not needed, because the existing explicit object types of scenarioo allready have explicit modeled sub items (useCase has scenarios, scenario has steps, etc.)
+       * No, not needed, because the existing explicit object types of scenarioo allready have explicit modeled sub items (useCase has scenarios, scenario has steps, etc.)

  * Do we allow to have properties without a `labelKey`?
-       * I propose not.
+       * No
+       * But items can have objects without `labelKey`.

  * Do `labelKey` values have to be unique for one object?
-       * I propose yes.
+       * Yes, they should (if not, it will work anyway, but referencing an object through the label key will take anyone).

  * Do we allow to have entries in `îtems` without a `labelKey`?
-       * I propose yes (data migration will become impossible otherwise).
+       * Yes (data migration will become impossible otherwise).

  * Would numeric values and units be a good idea? see example for service call duration where building statistic could become interesting once.
-       * Proposal: only introduce as soon as we need it
+       * For now not, we could introduce it, if we really need it

  * Should generic object items also have a field `labels` to add labels?
-       * I think yes.
+       * We might add that later, for now not (because client does not yet support it)
+       * Same for build and branch

 ## Design Decissions

-> Feel free to use this section to give feedback or discuss ...
-This is not finalized yet, it is just a draft of a proposal ...
-> I try to summarize a little bit, why the current design is as it is and what arguments we discussed.
+> this section tries to summarize a little bit, why the current design is as it is and what arguments we discussed.
-> Also I did not note all the arguments we discussed at the meeting, so feel free to add more arguments or more împortant things we decidced.
+> We did not note all the arguments we discussed at the meeting, so feel free to add more arguments or more împortant things we decidced, in case you remember.
 Thank you!

 1. What were the major architectural drivers for the new design?